 How can AXA help?

-With time of the essence, it’s better to apply for a Europe study visa as soon as possible.
-AXA can help by providing you with Student travel insurance LOW COST that meets your Europe student visa requirements from as little as €0.99 per day.
+With time of the essence, it’s better to apply for a European study visa as soon as possible.
+AXA can help by providing you with LOW COST student travel insurance that meets your Europe student visa requirements from as little as €22 per week.
 Perfect for those on a tight student budget!
 A certificate proving you are insured will be available immediately, meaning you can get on with your EU student visa application.

 - What is a short stay Schengen visa ?